fbpx

 Given that putting $200 on your mortgage, saves you approximately $1,000 in interest on a 30-year mortgage, does it make sense to put money on your mortgage if you have Credit Card debt?

-At the end of the day, mortgage rates are below 4% pa whereas Credit Cards can be up to 20% pa, so it would seem far better to pay down your Credit Cards first.
+At the end of the day, mortgage rates are around 7% p.a. whereas Credit Cards can be up to 20% pa, so it would seem far better to pay down your Credit Cards first.
 Generally, you would always pay down your higher-interest debts (ie; credit cards, hire purchases) first.

 There is one caveat to this though.
 If you are putting the extra income onto your Credit Card, only to spend it again next month, you are not moving forward… you are using the extra flatmate income as spending money, not for debt reduction.
 For the money to be useful, you might consider cutting up your Credit Card and then put the extra flatmate income on the card to reduce the amount due.
-And once the Credit Card is paid off, close it down.
+And once the Credit Card is paid off, close it down and begin putting the flatmate income onto your mortgage.
 Have a read of our article on good debt versus bad debt.

 How do I make extra payments on my mortgage with flatmate income?